Updated: Aug 25

-Indiana University School of Medicine offers an Associate’s Degree in Histotechnology, with all courses available online.
-Students will be required to complete a clinical rotation at a local laboratory training site.
+Indiana University School of Medicine offers a 12-month Associate’s Degree and a 10-month Certificate in Histotechnology, with all courses available online.
+Students will be required to complete a clinical rotation at their local laboratory training site.
 IU will work with the student to find a site.
-Upon graduation, students are eligible to sit for the HT certification exam.
+Upon graduation, students are eligible to sit for the HT or HTL certification exam based on their degree.
+They are a Florida Board of Health Approved training program.
 IU offers a flat tuition rate, which is the same for in-state and out-of-state students, at around $8,700 for the program (may be more if you need to take prerequisites).

 University of North Dakota

 University of North Dakota offers a 9-month certificate program that will enable graduates to sit for the HT exam.
 They offer start dates in January, May, and August at the cost of approximately $7,500 tuition.
 The program’s courses are online, and you can complete your clinical site training at a laboratory in your area.

 Harcum College, out of Pennsylvania, offers a Histotechnician program in which all of the required HT lecture courses are online.
 The majority of their required general education courses are also offered online.
 There are a few that are not, but you can transfer them in from another college/university.
 They have several clinical sites in PA that they partner with, but they will work with you if you are out of state to find somewhere to complete the hands-on portion of your training.
 Tuition is $13,000/semester or $810 per credit if you are part time.
 The HT program requires 69 credits for the degree.
 Click here for more information on courses per semester.